codurance/site/_posts/2018-09-03-the-functional-style-part-3.md

 ## Next time:

 While I was learning functional programming and getting used to the Java streams API, every time I wrote a loop, the very next thing I would do is consider how I could rewrite it as a stream.
 It is usually possible.
-In C#, the ReSharper plugin for Visual Studio automatically suggests this for you.
+In C#, the ReSharper plugin for Visual Studio automatically suggests this kind of refactoring for you.
 Now that I have internalised the functional style, I just go straight for the stream and don’t even bother with the loop unless I really need one.
 In the next article we will continue our exploration of first-class functions, and how we can use the functional style to make our code more expressive, with a look at filter and reduce.